Robotic art: Performance art

 Two robot arms act as DJs in "Juke Bots", an installation created by RobotLab.

-Robotic performance art refers to the presentation of theatrical performances in which most, if not all, of the "action" is executed by robots rather than by people.
+Some theatrical performances are staged in which most, if not all, of the action is executed by robots rather than by people.
 An early robotic artist was Edward Ihnatowicz, whose creation, the Senster, was exhibited in the Netherlands from 1970 to 1974.
 It employed sensors and hydraulics which reacted to the sound and movements of the people nearby.
 Shows of this sort are sometimes large and elaborate productions.
 The Swiss sculptor Jean Tinguely (1925–1991) created kinetic sculptures usually made from industrial junk.
 They were hallucinatory and fabulous machines which performed unpredictably until they inevitably met a tragic fate, which was often to self-destruct.
 His "Homage to New York", a 23 ft and 27 ft mechanism made of dismantled bikes and musical instruments, among other things, was displayed in 1960 in the sculpture garden of the Museum of Modern Art, New York, where it dramatically caught fire and self-destructed before a crowd of onlookers.

 Pittsburgh has since the 1980s been an ongoing hub of performative robotic art-making.
 A steady series of robotic artists have had their origins in the Pittsburgh robotic art community or significantly developed their craft there.
 This includes Ken Goldberg, Ian Ingram, and Simon Penny who respectively developed "The Telegarden" (1995–2004), "On Beyond Duckling" (2004–2005), and Petit Mal (1989–2005) while in Pittsburgh.
 The confluence of an arts community that spans world famous institutions to bootstrapped collectives and the Carnegie Mellon University Robotics Institute underpins Pittsburgh's outsized role in robotic arts.

 David Karave's robotics and fire artwork, Home Automation, is an animatronic theatre performance, with themes of propaganda and peace.
 This robotic artwork was created over 3 years, by more than 30 artists in the US and Canada.
 The project has toured across the United States, and was shown at the Tennessee Bonnaroo festival with The Art of Such N Such.
 In 'Home Automation' a family of lifesize aluminum animatronic crash test dummies musically self-destruct, as they watch color code threat alerts on their projected home TV.
 The robot family's heads finally ignite into circuit-breaking flames.